This article contains pixel art. For best results please use 100% browser zoom.

 02D0: 31 00 24 LD SP,$2400 // wipe the stack 02D3: FB EI // drop isr context 02D4: CD D7 19 CALL DsableGameTasks // keep going from this point

 That code (running in an interrupt context) after detecting the player's death, essentially wipes out all thread contexts (including itself), and then becomes the new main context.

-To handle things like this in the this in
+To handle things like this in

 si78c, I decided to use

 (user level threading) to give me more fine grained control over thread

 The equivalent piece of code in C to the above is a bit messier, and involves